Prepare to enroll devices and deliver resources

 After the configuration completes, the status of your domain changes from Pending to Verified.

 After you claim your domain, provide information about the AutoDiscovery service.
-Click the ellipsis menu on the domain you added and then click Add Citrix Endpoint Management Info.
+Click the ellipsis menu on the domain that you added and then click Add Citrix Endpoint Management Info.
 The AutoDiscovery Service Information page appears.

 Enter the following information and then click Save.